hyperagon/hyperagon.github.io/content/posts/naev.md

 Hit **F2** to enter codes, **Ctrl+V** works.

-Chaining Commands also works, split by space.
+You can also chain commands, split by space.

 `player.outfitAdd("Local System Map") player.refuel()`